-- (Add icon): Allows you to add a new configuration instance or parameters for the selected feature. - (Edit icon) : Allows you to edit an existing configuration. - (Search icon): Allow you to search the existing information in an individual page. - Save: Allows you to save the configuration changes on individual pages.
+- GAdd icon): Allows you to add a new configuration instance or parameters for the selected feature.

+- (Search icon): Allow you to search the existing information in an individual page. - Save: Allows you to save the configuration changes on individual pages.
 You can save the configuration updates on multiple pages and choose to apply the changes to the device later.
 To apply all the changes together to the device, use the global Apply option available on the header pane. - Apply: Allows you to apply the configuration changes to the device immediately. - Reset: Allows you to reset the configuration changes on individual pages to the default value.